Free shipping on orders over 50€ up to 500g

 In summary

 Want to get started with micro-macramé?
 Then this data sheet is for you!
-We'll show you step-by-step how to make an easy bracelet slipknot.
-In just a few minutes, you'll learn how to make a slipknot!
+We'll show you step-by-step how to make an easy bracelet noose.
+Learn how to make a slipknot in just a few minutes!

 Simple, practical and attractive, this knot makes it easy to adjust the size of a bracelet or necklace.